 If you are having difficulties at home, or have lost your accommodation, you should contact the Children’s Duty Team on 01942 828300 or the Homeless Solutions Team on 01942 487732 immediately.

 These departments will work with you to identify a solution to the problems your experiencing.

 Where should I go for help?

 You might get help from ourselves or from the council.
-Contact us to find out if you are entitled to help and what you need to do next.
+To find out if you are entitled to help and what you need to do next, you can: